mdcrosby/animal-ai/docs/installationGuide.md

 This is a more detailed installation guide for AnimalAI v3, written for users who don't have lots of experience with python dependencies, Github repositories, and/or Unity -- or in case you run into trouble with the installation *(it's custom software installation... when **isn't** there a bug or two?)*

 This guide is *currently* designed predominantly for Windows users; a more detailed Mac installation guide is a work-in-progress, but most of the guide will still be useful nonetheless.
-Linux users tend to have stronger command-line-interface/installation experience (this coming from a Windows user!) so the quick install guide on `README.md` should be sufficient -- but please get in touch (jsh81@cam.ac.uk / @thanksphil GitHub) should you run into trouble.
+Linux users tend to have stronger command-line-interface/installation experience (this coming from a Windows user!) so the quick install guide on `README.md` should be sufficient -- but please get in touch (jsh81@cam.ac.uk / [thanksphil](https://github.com/thanksphil/) GitHub) should you run into trouble.

 ### Installing Python